plone/training/mastering-plone/volto_components_sponsors.rst

 See the new footer.
-A restart is not necessary as we didn't added a new file.
+A restart is not necessary as we didn't add a new file.
 The browser updates automagically by configuration.

 .. figure:: _static/volto_component_sponsors.png
    :alt: Sponsors component